-- ACT 30-35 English + Reading combined score - SAT 440-499 EBRW subsection score
+- ACT 30-35 English + Reading combined score

+- SAT 440-499 EBRW subsection score

+- CLT 41-44 Verbal Reasoning + Grammar/Writing

 Students with the following scores will be automatically enrolled in FUND 0203 Reading and Writing Fundamentals during the first semester of enrollment.
-If required remedial courses are not completed within the student's first semester, the student will be automatically enrolled in the appropriate remedial courses the following semester:
+If required remedial courses are not completed within the student's first semester, the student will be automatically enrolled in the appropriate remedial courses the following semester.
+Upon successful completion of the course, students will enroll in Comp 1 Workshop and Comp 1 the subsequent semester:

-- ACT 29 or less English + Reading combined score - SAT of 439 or less EBRW subsection score
+- ACT 29 or less English + Reading combined score - SAT of 439 or less EBRW subsection score - CLT 40 or less Verbal Reasoning + Grammar/Writing